fission/fission-workflows/INSTALL.md

 ### wfcli client (optional)
 To use Fission Workflows there is no need to learn any other client other than the one you already use for function invocation - after all, a workflow is just another function.
 However, in many cases it is useful to have more insight in and control over the behaviour of the workflows (for example when developing/debugging workflows).
-To get these additional capabilities and insight, you can use the `wfcli` client.
+To get these more capabilities and insight, you can use the `wfcli` client.

 It has the following features:
 - Get insight into workflow and invocations statuses.